 In addition to a good credit score, you’ll need to put some money down on your new home.
 Down payment requirements vary by loan type, but it’s recommended that you put at least 20% down.
 That means if you’re buying a $200,000 home, you’ll need at least $40,000 by closing.

 There are lower down payment options, but if you choose those, your mortgage payments will include something called private mortgage insurance.
-This will increase your monthly payments by $30 to $70 per $100,000 borrowed.
+This will increase your monthly payment by $30 to $70 per $100,000 borrowed.

 If you can’t save up 20%, you may qualify for an FHA loan, which requires as little as 3.5% down.
 Both VA and USDA loans have zero down payment options, and there are programs offering down payment assistance to those who qualify.